 5. You’d quite like to keep your EU rights

-With Boris Johnson secure in Downing Street for the next four years, it looks like Brexit is finally going to happen.
-If you’re keen to cement your space within the European Union, a move to Ireland in 2020 will guarantee your spot.
-As a Brit, your right to live and work in Ireland won’t be affected by Brexit, but if you have Irish heritage and want to make things official with an Irish passport, you’ll be pleased to hear it’s a relatively straight-forward process.
+British people’s right to live and work in Ireland hasn’t been affected by Brexit, but if you have Irish heritage and want to make things official with an Irish passport, you’ll be pleased to hear it’s a relatively straight-forward process if you have an Irish grandparent.
 Additionally, being the home of Ryanair, from Ireland it’s nice to easy to grab cheap flights to more than 190 European destinations without breaking the bank.

 The Ireland Buying Guide takes you through each stage of the property buying process, with practical recommendations from our experts who have been through the process themselves.
 The guide will help you to: